cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 into a nice dark theme.
 I'm by no means an expert but have picked up a couple of tricks to help you figure out what looks good.

-Defaulting to the user's OS or browser preference is nice but variety is the spice of life.
+Defaulting to the user's OS or browser preference is nice, but variety is the spice of life.
 With a few extra steps, we can add the ability to toggle back and forth depending on our fancy.